Head Football Coach

 The University of Texas

-McWilliams serves as assistant head coach for Navarro.
-He joined the Bulldogs’ staff in July, 2015, from The University of California-Berkeley, where he served two years as offensive quality control coach under Sonny Dykes.
+McWilliams was named Navarro’s new offensive coordinator on Friday, Jan., 26, 2018.
+He served as assistant head coach for Navarro after joining the Bulldogs’ staff as a receivers and special teams coach in July, 2015, from The University of California-Berkeley.
+There, he served two years as offensive quality control coach under Sonny Dykes.
 McWilliams also worked as a graduate assistant with wide receivers and special teams under Dykes three years at Louisiana Tech.

 McWilliams was a two-year long snapper at The University of Texas (1999-2000).
 He competed in the Cotton and Holiday Bowls for coach Mack Brown’s Longhorns, and also played in the Big 12 Championship Game.
 He converted 100 percent of his snaps and lettered both seasons as a walk-on.